It all began with a Christmas present...

 It was Christmas Eve 1993, I was 10 years old.
 I did not know it at the time, but I was about to open a present that would be the catalyst to a lifelong passion.

 I watched the "hyperReality" instructional VHS tape at least a hundred times (see below for a half-hour of cheesy goodness).
 I ogled over all of the miniatures, all surprisingly detailed for the time.
-I ran games for my friends, we played it all Summer together.
-Whether or not we followed the rules exactly, it was a blast.
+I ran games for my friends, we played all Summer together.
+Whether or not we followed the rules exactly did not matter because we had a blast.

 Fast forward 10 years - I was becoming addicted to Warhammer.
 I researched as much as possible about this tabletop wargame.
 I became friends with guys at the local hobby store where we met nearly every week to talk about the game, the minis, how to paint and assemble them, the hobby in general.

 After a couple of years of playing and painting, I went from Warhammer to GW's Lord of the Rings, as well as other various tabletop games.